Expat health insurance and inbound travel health insurance both fall within 'incoming' insurances.

 Disclaimer:

 The information provided here is a guide based on the common differences between incoming expat and travel health policies in Germany.
-Ultimately though, there is not set definition on “travel health insurance” (or expat health insurance).
+Ultimately, though, there is no set definition for “travel health insurance” (or expat health insurance).
 The definitions can vary country to country.

 If you would like to learn more or sign up for our expat health insurance, you can do so here.